RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 | <img src="images/tip.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | This [article](https://canmod.github.io/macpan2/articles/calibration) steps through the process of calibrating a compartmental model specification, using the sanity check of fitting a model to simulations generated from the same model.
 [The sequel to this article](https://canmod.github.io/macpan2/articles/real_data) illustrates these techniques using real scarlet fever data from the [International Infectious Disease Data Archive](https://github.com/canmod/iidda/blob/main/README.md). |

+==RZhao: An illustration with details for this topic might really help the learning experience.==

 ### MAP Estimation